kesh-lang/kesh/examples.md

 ]
 ```

 Composite values can be unpacked on assignment.
-If a collection contains _both_ ordered values and key-value pairs, it is considered an array.
+If a collection contains _both_ ordered values and key-value pairs, it's considered an array.

 ```lua
 [first, ...rest]: [1, 2, 3]  -- rest is an array